tdewolff/parse/css/README.md

 # CSS [![GoDoc](http://godoc.org/github.com/tdewolff/parse/css?status.svg)](http://godoc.org/github.com/tdewolff/parse/css) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/parse/css)](http://gocover.io/github.com/tdewolff/parse/css)

-This package is a CSS3 tokenizer and parser written in [Go][1].
+This package is a CSS3 lexer and parser written in [Go][1].
 Both follow the specification at [CSS Syntax Module Level 3](http://www.w3.org/TR/css-syntax-3/).
-The tokenizer takes an io.Reader and converts it into tokens until the EOF.
+The lexer takes an io.Reader and converts it into tokens until the EOF.
 The parser returns a parse tree of the full io.Reader input stream, but the low-level `Next` function can be used for stream parsing to returns grammar units until the EOF.

 ## Installation
 Run the following command